-Ash teaches across the health science programmes but has a main focus in the Paramedic Science programme.
-He is also a Pre Hospital Trauma Life Support (PHTLS) and Advanced Medical Life Support (AMLS) Instructor for NAEMT in conjunction with the College of Paramedics.
+Outside of the University Ash holds both a Pre Hospital Trauma Life Support (PHTLS) and Advanced Medical Life Support (AMLS) instructor post with NAEMT in conjunction with the College of Paramedics.